Sunday, 26 May 2024

 Edited on the 12th of May 2024: I did another check of the coolant level this evening.
 And after well over 30 hours the level in the header tank has dropped.
 But only marginally.
 And all the coolant that leaked from the pump wasn’t enough to escape from a single folded tissue paper stuffed in the slot …

 Maybe it’s time for my proven leak repair solution!
 Drive the car more and see if that (again I should say) solves the problem.
-As it might well be that due its long period of inactivity some corrosion started on the sealing surface.
+As it might well be that due to its long period of inactivity some corrosion started on the sealing surface of the impeller.
 And some use could get rid of the corrosion.
 Hopefully soon to be continued!

 FHC resto nr.
 163; Spreading the load